Self-supervised representation learning from 12-lead ECG data: Materials and methods

 When finetuning a classification model, we apply a concat-pooling layer \cite{howard2018universal}, which concatenates the maximum of all LSTM outputs, the mean of all LSTM outputs, and the LSTM output corresponding to the final step, and a fully connected classification head with a single hidden layer with 512 units including batch normalization and dropout for regularization.
-To assess linear evaluation performance, we use a single fully connected layer on top of the concat-pooling layer.
+To assess the linear evaluation performance, we use a single fully connected layer on top of the concat-pooling layer.
+The effect of the different modifications compared to standard \textit{CPC} implementations and finetuning schedules are investigated in detail in \Cref{sec:cpc_ablations}.